 And I have to say, I’m pretty proud of (and obsessed with) my creation.

 This Fall Harvest Salad is everything you need for this Fall, and even more…

 Why I love it:

-- It comes together so easily.
+- It comes together very easily.
 Roast the butternut squash in the oven and then throw everything together.

 - It’s one eye-catching beauty.
-I mean, it’s hard to argue that this thing is a looker…
+I mean, it’s hard to argue that this Fall salad is a looker…

 - Light, fresh and actually healthy!
-Whoever says healthy cannot taste good needs to dig into this salad and be proven wrong forever…
+Whoever says healthy cannot taste good needs to dig into this Fall Harvest Salad and be proven wrong forever…

 - The combination of flavors and textures will have you wanting more.
 If you love a variety of flavors and textures in every bite, this is your dream come true.

 - Perfect for dinner parties, Thanksgiving and Christmas holidays.
 While I encourage you to make this anytime (because you want this in your life more than just during special occasions, trust me), this is an easy and lovely salad for entertaining.